I watched Ghislaine Maxwell crumble as she was found guilty for her terrible crimes

 Her hair had grown out to shoulder length and been dyed black, and she dressed stylishly in neutral-coloured sweaters and black trousers.

 The spring in her step made her appear much younger than her nearly 60 years, especially given the inhumane jail conditions she had complained about being subjected to for the previous 18 months.
-Maxwell’s supporters said she was kept in solitary confinement next to an open sewer, and guards shined a light in her eyes every 15 minutes to check she was breathing.
+Maxwell’s supporters said she was kept in solitary confinement next to an open sewer, and guards shined a light in her face every 15 minutes to check she was breathing.

 Maxwell wholeheartedly believed in her own innocence, and seemed to relish the chance to clear her name.
 No doubt she was heartened by some early missteps from the prosecution, too.

-After a delay in swearing in the jury, the four-strong US Assistant Attorney team decided to call longtime Epstein pilot Larry Visoski as its first witness.
+After a delay in swearing in the jury, the four-strong US assistant attorney team decided to call longtime Epstein pilot Larry Visoski as its first witness.
 They didn’t want to have primary accuser “Jane” begin her testimony late in the afternoon, only for it to be interrupted by the first day’s adjournment.
 Visoski was an Epstein ally who testified he never saw any hint of impropriety during 30 years flying his paymaster around the world, and appeared to offer exculpatory evidence for Maxwell, while name-dropping some of the powerful passengers who had climbed aboard the “Lolita Express” over the years.

 But once Jane began testifying on day two of the trial, her evidence was indeed damning of the wealthy socialite.
-She described the group origies and sex acts she was forced to participate in after being lured to Epstein’s Palm Beach mansion with the promise of being introduced to people in high places.
+She described the group orgies and sex acts she was forced to participate in after being lured to Epstein’s Palm Beach mansion with the promise of being introduced to people in high places.

 Under Laura Menninger’s surgical cross-examination, Jane was confronted with discrepancies in her story.
-The $2.9 million payout she received from the Epstein victim compensation fund was brought up, and a lengthy examination of her career as a soap actress followed.
+The $2.9m (£2.15m) payout she received from the Epstein victim compensation fund was brought up, and a lengthy examination of her career as a soap actress followed.
 Her roles as a prostitute, a cancer survivor, and a woman who took down a Mexican drug cartel were aired while she was accused of being “melodramatic”.

 Prosecutors next called witnesses who corroborated parts of Jane’s story about Epstein: a former boyfriend, “Matt”; an assistant vice-president of finance at the Interlochen Arts Camp where she first met Maxwell; and an expert on child sex abuse.